Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 ## 5 Map
 * Clickable, zoom, and draggable
 * Illustrates the distribution of infractions
-* A popup with the name of the neighbourhood and number of infractions appears when a neighbourhood is clicked
+* Clicking a neighbourhood on the map, a popup with the name and total number of infractions appears
-* Clicking (filtering) selection options alters the map by adding a marker and name of the option (neighbourhood) on the map
+* Clicking the options alters the map by adding a marker and name of neighbourhood on the map
 * The map and the legend change to reflect the filtered data.
-The chart filters are bubblecloud and heatmap
+* Map filters are bubblecloud and heatmap
 ## 6 Number Display
 * Dynamic number text
 * Displays **overall** total when no filters are applied